Reglan Lawsuit Information

 So far, hundreds of patients have filed a Reglan lawsuit.
 This number is expected to grow.
 Patients who developed Tardive Dyskinesia, Parkinsonism, and other movement disorders after taking Reglan have brought these lawsuits.
 Similar lawsuits have been filed against the manufacturers of generic versions of the drug.
 Most Reglan lawsuits are individual lawsuits filed by the patients.

 You may have heard about Reglan lawsuits in the media.
 In 2011, the U.S. Supreme Court decided a Reglan case called Pliva, Inc. v.
 Mensing.
 In that case, the Court held that federal drug labeling laws preempt state failure to warn claims against the manufacturers of generic Metoclopramide.
 This decision does not apply to the manufacturers of brand-name drugs and should not stop patients from relying on other product liability claims in filing a Reglan lawsuit.

 While a successful lawsuit can provide patients and their loved ones with financial compensation, navigating the intricacies of product liability law can be a difficult task.
-Patients who are injured as a result of taking Reglan should consult with a product liability attorney to learn more about their legal options.
+Patients who are injured as a result of taking Reglan should consult with a product liability attorney specializing in dangerous drug lawsuits to learn more about their legal options.

 Contact a qualified product liability attorney to make sure your rights are protected.